Welcome to Hustle! 🎊 This quick start guide provides instructions on how to get started using Hustle as an admin.

 - Event Start Time / Shift Start Time / Target Date: The date and time of the event; the date and time you want to include as a variable in the body of the message

-- Agents Can Message: The assignment strategy of the goal.
-For more information, see How do I use Hustle goals?
+- Agents Can Message: The assignment strategy the goal will use.
+For more information, see How can agents message contacts?

 Scripts and initial messaging